How to Write A Compelling Creative Brief (with Examples & Free Templates)

 5. The Campaign

-Your job is to understand the goals of your campaign and find a way to get there.
-That is, to define the campaign's strategy and approach.
+Every campaign has a specific goal, message, and audience.
+It's not uncommon for brands to run several campaigns simultaneously with different messages.
+Your job is to understand the goals of your campaign and find a way to achieve them—that is, to define the campaign's strategy and approach.

 To do this, answer the following questions: